cschreib/vif/doc/sphinx/known-issues.rst

         return i;
     }

 This lambda actually returns *a copy* of ``i``, to avoid silently creating a dangling reference.
-Again, unfortunately this special behavior does not apply to phy++ views:
+Again, unfortunately this special behavior does not apply to vif views:

 .. code-block:: c++